 Taking Care of Your Loved One

 - The person you are caring for may struggle to eat a lot of food at a time.
-A good option is to suggest smaller meals more often through the day.
+A good option is to suggest smaller meals more often throughout the

-- It is important to talk openly and frankly about ways to manage eating problems.
-Having these conversations regularly can help both of you feel more in control and can avoid any major problems.
+- It is important to talk openly and frankly about ways to manage “eating problems”.
+Having regular conversations can help both of you feel more in control and can avoid any major issues.

-All aspects of health are connected—some exercise can improve your physical health and have a good effect on your mental health, too.
+All aspects of health are connected.
+Exercise can improve your physical health and mental health.
 Helping the person with cancer develop an exercise plan and sticking with it can become one of your key roles as a caregiver.
-Joining in with your own exercise might also help you manage the physical and mental stress of being a caregiver.
+Better yet, join in, it might also help you manage the physical and mental stress of being a caregiver.

 Nerve pain is quite different and requires different medications.
 Patients often describe the pain as shooting, burning, electric, and intense.
 Unlike muscle pain, nerve pain can come out of nowhere—the person with cancer may not have any pain one moment and seconds later be in unbearable pain.
 Opioid medications (those containing or based on morphine) usually do not help.

 It is important for the person with cancer to keep a pain diary.
-This simple journal is a place for the person with lung cancer to truly describe his or her pain to the medical providers.
-It is a good way to get them information as they manage the pain of the person with cancer.
+This simple journal is a place for the person with lung cancer to describe his or her pain to the medical providers honestly.
+It is an excellent way to get them information as they manage the pain of the person with cancer.
 As a caregiver, you can offer to help write the pain journal, making it as easy as possible for the person with lung cancer.
 It does not have to be complicated.
 A notebook that lists times, basic descriptions of pain, and how the person responds to pain medicines will do the trick.

 Managing constipation can seem embarrassing for many lung cancer patients to discuss.
 Depending on your relationship, he or she may be hesitant to talk about it.
-However, ignoring this issue can lead to real problems.
+However, ignoring this issue can lead to emergency room visits.

 Shortness of Breath